-User feedback is gold.
-But when you first start your Feedback Forum, how do you build traction and get users involved?
+When you first start your forum, how do you build traction and get users involved?

 Install the widget on your website

 Add the post idea widget to your site to make so that users can share ideas from where they are, here's how.

 You’ve already done that, but you’re not seeing engagement?

 - Consider having the widget auto-prompt users.
 More info here.

 - Auto-prompting users will increase the touch of the NPS widget, so you won't be reliant upon the user clicking the widget manually to give a Net Promoter Score.
 A user who goes out of their way to leave a NPS will tend to be a vocal promotor or detractor, so auto-prompting will give you a more holistic sense of your users' satisfaction with your product.

 - Use our .identify feature to pre-fill the widget with a user's email address, so they don't have to provide it manually.
 More info here.

 - An email address is required to leave ideas, so doing this will reduce the step of a user providing their email address, and reduce the effort need to give ideas.

 - Add the widget in additional places.
 For example, you can add the text “Give Feedback” in a drop-down to open the widget.
 Increasing the amount of areas you have the widget implemented will increase chances of users providing you feedback, as they won't need to navigate to a specific area and have their experience interrupted.